Grosvenor Gallery: History

 The Grosvenor displayed work by artists from outside the British mainstream, including Edward Burne-Jones, Walter Crane and other members of the Pre-Raphaelite Brotherhood.
 But it also featured work by others that were widely shown elsewhere, including the Royal Academy, such as Lawrence Alma-Tadema, Edward John Poynter and James Tissot.
 In 1877 John Ruskin visited the gallery to see work by Burne-Jones.
 An exhibition of paintings by James McNeill Whistler was also on display.
 Ruskin's savage review of Whistler's work led to a famous libel case, brought by the artist against the critic.
 Whistler won a farthing in damages.
-The case made the gallery famous as the home of the Aesthetic movement, which was satirised in Gilbert and Sullivan's Patience, which includes the line, "greenery-yallery, Grosvenor Gallery".
-The enterprising art critic Henry Blackburn issued illustrated guides to the annual exhibitions under the title Grosvenor Notes (1877-82).
+The case made the gallery famous as the home of the aesthetic movement, as satirised in Gilbert and Sullivan's Patience, which includes the line, "greenery-yallery, Grosvenor Gallery".
+The enterprising art critic Henry Blackburn issued illustrated guides to the annual exhibitions under the title Grosvenor Notes (18771882).

 In 1888, after a disagreement with Lindsay, Comyns Carr and Hallé resigned from the gallery to found the rival New Gallery, capturing Burne-Jones and many of the Grosvenor Gallery's other artists.
 The break-up of his marriage, financial constraints and personal conflicts forced Lindsay out of the gallery, which was taken over by his estranged wife.

 Revivals

-After its closure in 1890 the Grosvenor Gallery name was revived twice by unrelated ventures:
+After its closure in 1890, the Grosvenor Gallery name was twice revived by unrelated ventures.